 Learn more about your options when refinancing with a government refinance program.

-Adjustable-rate mortgages (ARMs) are mortgages with an interest rate designed to fluctuate with the movements of the broader market.
-They can be a good choice when the market offers high interest rates and it seems likely that rates may decrease in the future.
+Adjustable-rate mortgages (ARMs) are mortgages with interest rates designed to fluctuate with the movements of the broader market.
+They can be a good choice when the market offers high interest rates and when it seems likely that rates may decrease in the future.
 However, because it’s impossible to predict the market with certainty, ARMs can also cause emotional and financial strain — also known as “payment shock” — when monthly payments increase.

 The takeaway: An ARM can save you money, but it can also become more expensive over time.
 Be sure to read the Consumer Financial Protection Bureau’s handbook on ARM loans so you’ll know exactly what you’re committing to.